 […] from his twenties…had made those lines of song.

 This is something he hopes will sway the Menike to his side.
 Perhaps she will look fondly on him.
 In an effort to ensure his success, he “Swear[s] before her all his fealties.”
 Ysinno, as part of a feudal society, wants to make sure she knows how loyal he is to her.

 My woman fretting, her kid will get all wet

 The “Menike” responds to his request immediately, but rather than giving him the materials, she asks that he wait until the “yala / Harvest” to take the straw.
 He will be able to get what he needs, but not until this particular time of year.
 “Yala” refers to one of two monsoons which control the cultivation season in Sri Lanka.
 This particular season lasts from May until the end of August.

 Although the time of year this particular interaction is taking place in is not defined, it is clear that Ysinno’s need is great.
 He is unable to wait for even a short time.

 In response to the “Menike” he says he cannot wait as,

 He is desperate to find a solution to his problem, for himself, but also for his wife and child.
 She is “fretting,” worried over the fact that her “kid will get wet.”

-An act of kindness, which is the main point this piece, follows in this section of lines.
+An act of kindness, which is the main point of this piece, follows in this section of lines.
 It is through ‘Folk poet, Ysinno’ that Wikramasingha hopes to convey the benefits of the feudal system.
-The “Menike,” rather than telling Ysinno to go away, or come back in the “yala harvest” as she had previously, she tells him she can take what he needs now.
+The “Menike,” rather than telling Ysinno to go away, or come back in the “yala harvest” as she had previously, tells him she can take what he needs now.